You are here

-This site created by the Federal Judicial Center presents nearly 600 images of federal courthouses and other federally owned buildings that have served as the meeting places of federal courts.
-These photographs were compiled from the collections of various federal repositories and agencies, are included wherever possible.
+This site created by the Federal Judicial Center presents over 700 listings of federal courthouses and other federally owned buildings that have served as the meeting places of federal courts.
+Images of these buildings, mainly compiled from the collections of various federal repositories and agencies, are included wherever possible.
 The site, which previously listed courthouses only up to the 1960s, was updated in January 2019 to include all known federally owned buildings used by Article III courts.
 Images of the newer courthouses will be added on an ongoing basis.

 Each entry lists the date of the building’s completion in parentheses following the city and state; the name of the building, if it was named after a person; in the case of commissioned designs, the private architect; the dates that the building served as a meeting place for various federal courts; the dates extensions were built or the building was razed, where applicable; and citations indicating the source and date of each image.
 In addition to the thumbnail and larger images, high-resolution files are provided for print use.

 Note: Any use of these images should credit the original source, indicated in the citation beneath it, not the Federal Judicial Center.
 The Federal Judicial Center does not maintain a collection of original courthouse photographs.